Kluckyyou/learning-software-engineering.github.io/Topics/Tech_Stacks/Beautiful_Soup.md

 ## Introduction

-BeautifulSoup is a Python library for parsing HTML and XML documents.
+Beautiful Soup is a Python library for parsing HTML and XML documents.
 It creates parse trees from page source codes that can be used to extract data easily.
 This guide will cover the basics of using BeautifulSoup, along with examples and best practices.